lsst-ts/ts_tma/docs/tma_maintenance_ethercat-replace-drive/Replace-Ethercat-Drive.md

 ### 3. Configuring the spare/new drive

 The recovered configuration file from the faulty drive must be uploaded to the new/spare drive.
-This could be done following the PHASE procedure, but if the procedure has not been delivered yet, please contact Marco Rossi rom Phase for this.
+This could be done following the PHASE procedure, but if the procedure has not been delivered yet, please contact Marco Rossi from Phase for this.

 ### 4. Recovering the original bus line (hardware, only if a bypass was in place)